Your Ultimate Residential HVAC Checklist

-You rely on your residential HVAC system to keep you and your family comfortable when outside temperatures are anything but.
-Regular maintenance will keep your equipment at peak operating efficiency for longer and drive a higher return on investment because you’ll save on energy costs each month.
-You’ll also enjoy a higher level of home comfort year-round.
+Your residential HVAC system, potentially consisting of a heat pump or furnace, is crucial to maintain comfort in your home when outside temperatures vary greatly.
+Regular maintenance, which includes various inspections and tasks like checking for gas leaks and making sure heating elements are functioning properly, will keep your equipment at peak operating efficiency for longer and drive a higher return on investment because you’ll save on energy costs each month.
+This will, in turn, provide a higher level of home comfort year-round.

-In this blog, we present you with your ultimate residential checklist because it covers recommended inspections and tasks that apply to all seasonal changes.
-Each one can reduce the risk of equipment failure along with higher operating and repair costs.
+In this blog, we present you with your ultimate residential checklist, especially useful in the fall when seasonal changes are more frequent.
+This list covers recommended inspections and tasks that apply to all seasonal changes.
+Each task, from checking belts to lubricating moving parts, reduces the risk of equipment failure along with higher operating and repair costs.

 Change your air filters

-Proper airflow is essential to optimal HVAC system performance, and the best way to enable strong airflow is by replacing your filters as needed.
-When they become clogged with dirt and debris, it reduces the efficiency of your HVAC unit and can strain its components to the point that expensive repairs become necessary.
+Proper airflow is essential to optimal HVAC system performance, and the best way to enable strong airflow is by replacing your filters as needed and ensuring all registers are clean and unblocked.
+When filters become clogged with dirt and debris, it reduces the efficiency of your HVAC unit and can strain its components, including belts and heating elements, to the point that expensive repairs become necessary.

 Check the condensate drain

-Check the condensate drain whenever you replace the filter.
-This component, which looks like metal or plastic tray, collects the moisture produced by the air conditioning coil.
-If it doesn’t drain all water collected, any resulting overflow could damage your HVAC unit or your property.
-If you notice standing water or the hose connecting the tray to the drain is leaking, call your local HVAC technician for assistance.
+Regular inspections should also include a careful check of the condensate drain whenever you replace the filter.
+This component, which looks like a metal or plastic tray, collects the moisture produced by the air conditioning coil.
+If the drain doesn’t drain all the water collected, any resulting overflow could damage your HVAC unit or your property.
+If you notice standing water or a leak in the hose connecting the tray to the drain, call your local HVAC technician for assistance.

 Clear away dirt and debris

-If your HVAC system includes a ground-level outdoor unit, inspect it every week and remove fallen leaves, cut grass, dirt, ice, and any other debris that has the potential to impact its functionality.
-During the spring, trim back any nearby plants or bushes to give the unit one to two feet of clearance to maximize airflow and optimize performance.
+If your HVAC system includes a ground-level outdoor unit, make sure to inspect and lubricate it every week, also removing any fallen leaves, cut grass, dirt, ice, and other debris that could impact its functionality.
+During spring and fall, trim back any nearby plants or bushes to give the unit one to two feet of clearance to maximize airflow and optimize performance.

-Using gloves and, if necessary, a hose, carefully clean the unit after shutting it down for maintenance.
-As you clean, note the condition of the external panels.
-If any of them appear to be damaged, contact your HVAC technician.
-You should also request repairs if the insulation around the refrigerant line running from the unit to the house is damaged or missing in places.
+Use gloves and, if necessary, a hose to carefully clean the unit after shutting it down for maintenance.
+During this inspection, make note of the condition of the external panels.
+If any look damaged or if the insulation around the refrigerant line running from the unit to the house is damaged or missing, contact your HVAC technician.

 Clean your vents

-When you’re getting your HVAC system ready for another season change, it’s important that you inspect and clean the vents in your home.
-Dust, pollen, and other contaminants can accumulate quickly on vents, impacting indoor air quality.
+When you’re preparing your HVAC system for another season, it’s important to inspect and clean the vents in your home, where dust, pollen, and other contaminants can accumulate quickly.

-Check that every vent in the house is open and that there are no obstacles blocking output, such as furniture, curtains, and rugs.
-Then remove the grills carefully from the vents, vacuum them to remove any accumulated dust or pet hair, and wash them with water and mild soap.
-Afterward, clean your vents with a damp rag at least once a week as part of your regular household cleaning routine.
+Ensure every vent in the house is open, clearing any obstacles that may be blocking output like furniture, curtains, or rugs.
+Carefully remove the grills from the vents, vacuum them to remove accumulated dust or pet hair, and wash them with water and mild soap.
+Afterward, maintain clean vents by wiping them with a damp rag at least once a week as part of your regular household cleaning routine.

-When the vents are clear, it allows your residential HVAC system to maintain your home at the desired temperatures without stressing any components.
+Vents that are clear and free of obstruction allow your residential HVAC system to maintain your home at the desired temperatures without overstressing any components.

 Clean condenser coils

-Also known as the ‘grill,’ the condenser coils on your HVAC unit consist of thin wires on the outside of the condensing unit.
-If dust is allowed to build-up on the coils, it can cause the motor to work harder and use up more energy.
+The ‘grill’ or condenser coils on your HVAC unit are composed of thin wires on the outside of the condensing unit.
+If dust is allowed to buildup on these coils, it can cause the motor to work harder and use up more energy.

-Lightly cleaning the coils with a soft-bristle brush or broom at least once a year will help your unit function more efficiently.
-The coils are fragile and easily damaged, so only use light pressure and make the brush strokes parallel so that the motion doesn’t bend the metal.
+Lightly cleaning the coils with a soft-bristle brush or broom at least once a year will make your unit function more efficiently.
+Because these coils are delicate and easily damaged, only use gentle pressure and ensure your brush strokes are parallel to prevent bending the metal.

 Adjust your programmable thermostat